hidecode221b/xps-excel-macro/README.md

 - Multiple file analysis based on the initial parameters used in a file

 ##Multiple data file analysis
-Once the XPS data is analyzed, you can apply the same analysis conditions in the another files in the energy and intensity calibration or fitting curve as initial parameters.
-All processed data are summarized in the single Excel sheet to evaluate the atomic element ratio.
+Once a XPS data is analyzed in the Excel VBA code, you can apply its analysis in the another Excel files in terms of the energy and intensity calibration or fitting curve as initial parameters.
+Atomic consentration in each sample for each element is summarized in the Ana sheet based on the Fit sheets of all spectra.
+The trend of atomic concentrations in samples is summarized in the Rto sheet based on the Ana sheets for all samples.

 ##Notes
 Ctrl+Q has been used for many users during the experiment and post-data processing to publish the data in the manuscript in peer-reviewd journals in the following.